cnobre/W25-CSC316H/week-01/hw/week_01_hw.md

 ## Lab Reading & Quiz Reminder

-Don't forget to complete the lab pre-reading and pre-quiz before each lab, they are part of the homework instructions on Canvas.
-Instructions for the lab will be posted on Canvas in the *Week 2* module, but we will explain all about the lab next Monday.
+Don't forget to complete the lab pre-reading and pre-quiz before each lab, they are part of the homework instructions on Quercus.
+Instructions for the lab will be posted on Quercus in the *Week 2* module, but we will explain all about the lab next Tuesday.

-## 4. Submit Homework on Canvas
+## 4. Submit Homework on Quercus

 You can use a Google doc to answer the HW questions.
 Include the screenshots of your visualizations (Q1) in the document.
 You can then create a PDF file from your Google doc by either using "File -> Download -> pdf "or "File -> Print "and selecting "Save as PDF "in the destination drop down.

 **Name your PDF file appropriately (e.g., hw1) and include your name.** Add your name to the filename using CamelCase style, e.g., ```hw1_JohnDoe.pdf``` if your name is John Doe.

-**Go to Canvas and click on the HW Part 1 - Submission link in the *Week 1* module and upload your PDF**
+**Go to Quercus and click on the HW Part 1 - Submission link in the *Week 1* module and upload your PDF**

 **Congratulations on finishing Homework 1!
-Remember that weekly HW will always be due on Monday.**
+Remember that weekly HW will always be due on Tuesday.**